-We’ll, in this article we will clear up the air on which is best, whether you should turn off your Epson printers or not, this guide also serves to provide guidance on all kinds of printers and not just for Epson printers alone.
+We’ll, in this article we will clear the air on which is best, whether you should turn off your Epson printers or not.
+This article also serves to provide guidance on all kinds of printers, and not just for Epson printers alone.
+Here, we will not only answer the question, but also let readers know of the reason, or the logic behind this thinking.
+So do read on...Also read How would you know if you need a new printhead.

 Should I turn off my Epson printer when not in use?